wardi/wardi.github.io/_posts/2021-01-05-scheming-subfields.md

 `repeating_label` may be used to provide a singular label for each group of subfields.

+`repeating_subfields` contains a list of field definitions to repeat.

 ```yaml
 - field_name: submission
   label: Submissions